 Academic Suspension.
-After one semester of probation, a student is placed on academic suspension for one semester when she/he has not achieved the minimum requirements for satisfactory academic standing as delineated above.
+After one semester of probation, students are placed on academic suspension for one semester when they have not achieved the minimum requirements for satisfactory academic standing as delineated above.
 Upon serving one semester of academic suspension, however, a student may apply for readmission.
 If readmitted, the student will be on academic probation.
 A student placed on academic suspension may appeal this decision to the Academic Standards Committee.

-Any student who is enrolled in twelve (12) or more hours for the fall or spring semester or in nine (9) or more hours for a summer session and who earns a 0.00 grade point average for any one semester or summer session may be suspended regardless of his/her cumulative grade point average.
+Students enrolled in twelve (12) or more hours for the fall or spring semester or in nine (9) or more hours for a summer session and who earn a 0.00 grade point average for any one semester or summer session may be suspended regardless of their cumulative grade point average.

 A student who is suspended for academic reasons at the end of a spring semester may enroll in the BMC summer session and earn eligibility for readmission the following fall semester.
-To qualify for readmission, the student must either earn at least a C in each course of at least a twelve semester-hour load, or he/she must earn the required quality point ratio to be placed in good standing.
+To qualify for readmission, students must either earn at least a C in each course of at least a twelve semester-hour load, or they must earn the required quality point ratio to be placed in good standing.